SharmilaKesavan/M1_Application_Banking/Banking_C/2_Architecture/BehaviorDiagrams/README.md

 # BehaviourDiagrams

-- This includes all the activity diagrams, flowcharts, usecase diagrams
+- This includes all the activity diagrams, flowcharts, usecase diagrams of the banking management systems